Saidjamshid Jafarov

-Saidjamshid Jafarov (born 16 January 1999) is an Azerbaijani amateur boxer.
+Saidjamshid Jafarov (born 16 January 1999) is an Uzbek-Azerbaijani amateur boxer.
 He is a double Asian Champion as a middleweight.

 Amateur boxing career

 Asian championships

 Jafarov took part in the 2022 Asian Amateur Boxing Championships, held in November 2022 in Amman, Jordan.
 He retained his middleweight (75 kg) title after delivering heavy punches and sharp jabs over Kazakhstan's Nurkanat Raiys for a 5-0 romp.

+World Cup

+On April 26, 2026, at the World Cup in Foz do Iguaçu, Brazil, Saidjamshed Jafarov defeated Tauan Silva with a score of 5:0 and won the gold medal.

+European Championship

+In September 2026, at the European Championship in Sofia, he defeated Ismail Mutsolgov in the final by a score of 5:0 and won the gold medal.